Big Raven Plateau: Kakiddi Formation

-The 0.3-million-year-old Kakiddi Formation occurs east and west of Tencho Glacier on the southern flank of Ice Peak, consisting mainly of trachyte in the form of pyroclastic rocks and lava flows.
-Punch Cone on the southwestern flank of Ice Peak is a roughly 1 km long, steep-sided ridge composed of agglutinated Kakiddi spatter and breccia from which a largely buried lava flow extends westward onto the gently sloping surface of the Big Raven Plateau.
-Erosional remnants of thick Kakiddi lava flows and pyroclastic rocks to the east occur on Ice Peak and in deeply incised valleys on the eastern side of the plateau; lava flow remnants on Ice Peak overlie older volcanic rocks of the Ice Peak Formation.
-The remnants on Ice Peak originated from a vent near its summit whereas those in the adjacent valleys originated from unknown vents, although Nanook Dome on the summit of Mount Edziza may have been a major source; it consists of similar Edziza Formation trachyte.
+The 0.3-million-year-old Kakiddi Formation east and west of Tencho Glacier on the southern flank of Ice Peak consists mainly of trachytic pyroclastic rocks and lava flows.
+Punch Cone on the southwestern flank of Ice Peak is a roughly 1 km long, steep-sided ridge composed of agglutinated Kakiddi spatter and breccia.
+It was the source of a largely buried lava flow that extends westward onto the gently sloping surface of the Big Raven Plateau.
+Erosional remnants of thick Kakiddi lava flows and pyroclastic rocks to the east occur on Ice Peak and in valleys on the eastern side of the plateau.
+The remnants on Ice Peak originated from a vent near its summit whereas those in the adjacent valleys originated from unknown vents.
+However, Nanook Dome on the summit of Mount Edziza may have been a major source; it consists of similar Edziza Formation trachyte.
 Trachytic lava flows of the Kakiddi Formation erupted more fluidly than those of the Edziza Formation as evidenced by their greater extant on gently sloping terrain.